 'Heard It on the Radio' Resources

-APA recently released radio public service announcements (PSAs) and they're playing across the country.
-We've brought together information, examples, and tools to help you raise awareness about the benefits of planning among your neighbors, elected and appointed officials and the business people in your community and region.
+You can find additional information, examples, and tools to help you learn more about the benefits of planning and increase awareness about the benefits of planning among your neighbors, elected and appointed officials, and the business people in your community and region.

 This is just a sample of the materials, books, videos and presentations that APA has available to help you learn more.
 Use it as a roadmap, knowing you will find many other helpful resources and connections as you explore the website.

 People just like you, working together with planners, elected officials and the business community, can make great communities.
 Keeping what's important from the past and looking ahead to the future — locally, regionally and globally — are what make the difference.
 This is where inspiration comes in.
 Plan big.
 Plan for the future.

 What It Takes to Make a Community Green

 - APA's Green Communities Research Center has the expertise and resources to help your community become greener and more sustainable.
 This national center provides a wealth of resources and background information.

 Getting your neighbors involved, connecting with elected officials, and discovering the common ground for advocacy and action within a community — these are keys to creating sustaining places.
 The tools and strategies for engaging members of your community are as diverse as the people themselves.
 You can learn more about steps you can take and concrete things that other communities have done to increase community engagement in the planning process.